 For instance, the science of phytonutrients, substances such as beta carotene found in food that have an effect on your nutritional status, is still in its infancy.
 In addition, as you age, your body changes and your need and use of nutrients will also change.

-Another important part of the science of nutrition is to determine how food affects disease and how it interacts with the drugs we take to manage disease.
+Another important part of the science of nutrition is to determine how food affects disease and how it interacts with the drugs you take to manage disease.
 Each of us is an individual, so the foods we eat and even the drugs we take may affect us differently.

 To make it even more complicated, not all nutritionists agree on some of the finer points of what we eat such as low fat, low carb, high fat, high carb, raw food only, plant food only, etc.

 Click on the links at the top of this page for more specific nutrition facts on the topics that interest you.

 They're called "habits" for a reason!

 If you are used to eating an unhealthy diet, changing those long established habits is one of the most difficult things that you will ever do.
 There may even be underlying reasons why the old, unhealthy habits seem to have so much power over you.
 If that’s the case, you may need to get professional guidance or therapy to help deal with those issues.

 Nevertheless, the matchless benefits of eating healthy are so powerful, that I hope you will take the time to learn what eating behaviors will lead to a healthy life, and then commit to making those changes, whatever it takes.